 You don’t waste any time and you go to that store.
-Well, actually you try because the store doesn’t seem to be there.
+Well, you try because the store doesn’t seem to be there.
 You checked the address again and you’re in the right place.
 You take a look around and you still don’t see the store.
 “Where’s my dress?” you wonder, gritting your teeth as if someone would have kidnapped your puppy.
 And right before you start hyperventilating you realize that the store was right there in front of you.
 Except, it seems a bit different.
 There’s no way to identify it.
 Nothing displaying the brand name or the brand’s colors.
 Nothing.
 So you go inside, ask for “your” dress which suits you perfectly (duh, of course, it does, it’s your dress) and you buy it.
 But still, there seems to be something missing.
-Is like there’s a mismatch between the social media image of that brand and reality.
-So if nobody realizes that the store is there and it’s hard to identify it, this particular store’s success depends on referrals or people like you that wouldn’t stop looking for it.
+It’s like there’s a mismatch between the social media image of that brand and reality.
+So if nobody realizes that the store is there and it’s hard to identify it, this particular store’s success depends on referrals or people like you who wouldn’t stop looking for it.

 Now imagine that instead of wanting to buy a dress you need medical assistance or legal advice.
-Would you feel comfortable if you notice a big difference between what you see on a website and in real life?
+Would you feel comfortable if you noticed a big difference between what you see on a website and in real life?
 I would dare to assume that you wouldn’t.

 So, how do you solve that part?
 By creating a solid visual identity system.